Apologies, but no results were found.

 Ph.D.
 English, Queen’s University Certificate on Curriculum and Pedagogy in Higher Education, University of British Columbia

 Research Interests & Projects

 My areas of expertise include composition and rhetorical analysis, with a secondary focus in Canadian and Caribbean literatures.
-I am particularly interested in blended or flexible learning, in graduate and foundational writing, and in the work of authors who cross discursive and cultural boundaries.
+I am particularly interested in multilingual pedagogy, blended or flexible learning, graduate writing, and in the work of authors who cross discursive and cultural boundaries.

 Selected Publications & Presentations

-Co-editor with David Stouck.
+Co-editor.
 Collecting Stamps Would Have Been More Fun: Canadian Publishing and the Correspondence of Sinclair Ross 1933-1986.
-University of Alberta Press, 2010.
+University of Alberta Press.

 “Complementary Learning: Piloting a Blended Format for Canadian Composition Courses.”
-Canadian Journal for the Scholarship of Teaching and Learning.
-Accepted and forthcoming in 2019.
+Canadian Journal for the Scholarship of Teaching and Learning, 10.1 (2019): 1-20.

 “The Ghosts of Canadian Criticism: History and Social Justice.”
 CLIO: A Journal of Literature, History, and the Philosophy of History, vol. 43, no. 3, 2014, pp. 385-395.